sagemath/trac_to_gh/Issue 9753.md

 ```
 Assignee: @loefflerd

+Keywords: number field ideal gens_two idealtwoelt

 The function NumberFieldIdeal.gens_reduced() can be simplified quite a bit without essentially changing its functionality.
+We can also add a new function `gens_two()` which writes a number field ideal using two generators, like PARI's `idealtwoelt()`.

+Dependencies: #9400, #9898

 Issue created by migration from https://trac.sagemath.org/ticket/9753